 They had two options if they wanted to provide representation, Sieff said.
 They could take it as a normal case and charge a fee, knowing very well that the state could have immunity and the victims could recover little to nothing.
 Or they could represent the victims for free – leveraging the resources and trial expertise of the firm to at least provide an opportunity for justice.

 “When we proposed taking on the case pro bono to the board, even though nobody knew the full complexity of the situation, there was zero hesitancy,” Sieff said.
 “The board gave us their full, unqualified support.”

-Over the next three years, more than 130 attorneys and staff members at Robins Kaplan contributed over 20,000 hours of free legal services, making it the most significant pro bono contribution in the firm’s history.
+Over the next three years, more than 130 attorneys and business professionals members at Robins Kaplan contributed over 20,000 hours of free legal services, making it the most significant pro bono contribution in the firm’s history.
 Messerly and Sieff led a group of 17 law firms in providing free representation to more than 100 people who were injured or lost a loved one to the collapse.

 “Phil and I each picked a role, and Phil’s role was figuring out why in heaven’s name this bridge fell.
 That was a monumental task,” Messerly said.
 “My job was to be the spokesperson and assist our clients with the media, and my other key role was heading up the legislative process to get rid of a 200-year-old law that said these people could basically get nothing from the state.”

 The entire case was conducted in uncharted territory.
 None of the attorneys had experienced a case with such enormity and public interest, Sieff said.
 The work was truly all hands-on deck.
 Everyone from legal administrative assistants to new associates to the most senior partners contributed to the firm’s efforts.